hassannisar333/Tower-Defence-Game/README.md

 ## Overview

-Tower Defence Game is a strategy-based game developed in C++ where players defend their base by placing different types of towers to stop waves of enemies from reaching the destination.
-The game focuses on algorithm design, object-oriented programming, and game logic implementation.
+Tower Defence Game is a 2D strategy game developed using Godot Engine.
+The objective of the game is to defend the player's base by strategically placing towers that automatically attack enemies moving along a predefined path.

 ## Features

 * Multiple waves of enemies
-* Different tower types with unique attack abilities
+* Different enemy types with varying health and speed
-* Enemy movement along predefined paths
+* Tower placement and attack system
+* Automatic enemy detection and targeting
-* Health and score tracking system
+* Health and score tracking
-* Resource management for building and upgrading towers
-* Game-over and victory conditions
+* Win and game-over conditions
-* Interactive console/game interface
+* Interactive 2D gameplay

 ## Technologies Used

+* Game Engine: Godot Engine
-* Programming Language: C++
+* Programming Language: GDScript
-* Concepts: Object-Oriented Programming (OOP), Data Structures, Algorithms
+* Concepts: Object-Oriented Programming (OOP), Game Development, Data Structures, Algorithms
-* Development Environment: Visual Studio Code / Dev-C++

-## OOP Concepts Implemented

-* Classes and Objects
-* Encapsulation
-* Inheritance
-* Polymorphism
-* Abstraction

-## Data Structures and Algorithms Used

-* Arrays and Vectors for storing game entities
-* Queues for enemy wave management
-* Pathfinding and collision detection algorithms
-* Dynamic memory management for game objects

 ## Game Mechanics

-1. The player starts with a fixed amount of resources.
-2. Towers are placed strategically on the map.
-3. Enemies spawn in waves and follow a path toward the base.
+1. Enemies spawn in waves and follow a predefined path.
+2. The player places towers at strategic locations.
-4. Towers automatically detect and attack enemies within range.
+3. Towers detect enemies within their attack range.
+4. Towers automatically attack and destroy enemies.
-5. Players earn points or resources by defeating enemies.
+5. The player earns points by defeating enemies.
-6. The game ends when all waves are defeated or the base health reaches zero.
+6. The game ends when all enemy waves are defeated or the base health reaches zero.

-## Project Structure
+## Core Systems

-* Game Engine
+* Enemy Spawning System
-* Tower Management System
+* Tower Attack and Range System
-* Enemy Management System
+* Wave Management System
-* Wave Generator
+* Health and Damage System
-* Score and Resource System
+* Score System
-* User Interface Module
+* Collision Detection System

 ## Learning Outcomes

-Through this project, I gained practical experience in:

-* Designing and implementing game logic
+* Developed practical skills in game development using Godot Engine.
-* Applying object-oriented programming principles
+* Implemented object-oriented programming concepts in a real project.
-* Managing complex interactions between game objects
-* Improving problem-solving and debugging skills
+* Designed game mechanics and state management systems.
-* Developing algorithmic thinking and software design skills
+* Improved problem-solving, debugging, and software design skills.
+* Gained experience in scripting and event-driven programming.

 ## Future Improvements

-* Add a graphical user interface (GUI)
+* Add tower upgrades and special abilities.
-* Introduce more tower and enemy types
+* Introduce additional enemy types and bosses.
-* Implement save/load game functionality
-* Add sound effects and animations
+* Add sound effects and animations.
+* Implement save/load functionality.
-* Create multiple levels and difficulty modes
+* Create multiple maps and difficulty levels.
-* Develop an online leaderboard system
+* Add a leaderboard system.

 ## Author